Arizona's Oldest Continuously Active Coin Club

 This is followed by the awarding of door prizes and a fund raising raffle of nice numismatic items brought in by members,

-and the raffle is followed by a break with refreshments.
+and the raffle bar refreshments no longer available at this location.
 The final event of each meeting is a fun auction, offering up to 50

 different numismatic items that members bring to auction.